joonasrooben/shopee_PP/index.md

 <b><u>Doc2Vec</u></b>
 <br>
 Doc2vec is another neural approach to embeddings.
-It is based off and (very) similar to the famous Word2Vec model.
+It is based of and (very) similar to the famous Word2Vec model.
 To give a brief overview, Word2vec models train a simple neural net with one hidden layer to predict the next word in a sequence.
 Word2Vec is <b>NOT</b> contextual: there is only one unique embedding for each word in the vocabulary, full stop, unlike BERT where a word embedding depends on the other words around it.
 Doc2Vec is basically the same as Word2Vec with the only difference being a paragraph matrix added to the input.
 In practice we train a Doc2vec model on our training data.

 <b><u>Some (interesting but somewhat concerning 😐) results</u></b>
 <br>